-Sopot is one of the country’s most famous and fashionable towns particularly in the summer months when it often feels that half of the capital has decamped here to see and be seen.
-The town’s modern history began in the early 19th century with the building of a bathhouse and spa by a retired French doctor in Napoleon’s army and its reputation continued to grow through the first few decades of the 20th century when, as part of the German Empire and then as a part of the Free City of Gdansk, it became the summer home and playground for many of Europe's ruling classes.
-Kaiser Wilhelm II, for instance, had a summer home here.
+Sopot is one of the most famous and fashionable towns in PL, particularly in the summer months when it often feels that half of the country has decamped here to see and be seen.
+The town’s modern history began in the early 19th century with the building of a bathhouse and spa by a retired French doctor, after which - as part of the German Empire and then as a part of the Free City of Danzig (Gdańsk) - the spa resort's reputation as a playground for Europe's ruling classes, many of whom had summer homes here, steadily grew.

-Gdynia is a city born out of the Treaty of Versailles in 1919.
-The League of Nations’ decision to create the Free City of Danzig (Gdansk) left the neighbouring village of Gdynia in the newly reformed Polish state and at the end of the infamous Polish Corridor – the narrow strip of land granted to Poland to give it access to the sea.
-The quiet fishing village became the focus of huge development – construction began on May 21, 1921 and within 5 years a new city and major port had been created.
+Free City of Danzig (Gdańsk) in 1919 left the neighbouring village of Gdynia in the newly-reformed Polish state and at the end of the infamous Polish Corridor – the narrow strip of land granted to Poland to give it access to the sea.
+Thus this quiet fishing village became the focus of huge development, and by 1926 a new Polish port city had been created.
 Built to embody Polish independence, challenge and resist the influence of Gdańsk, though the world has changed a lot in the last century, Gdynia still often sees itself playing the role of yang to Gdańsk’s ying.
-While it lacks the 1,000 year history of its better known neighbour, Gdynia is a wonderful example of a 20th century city with its construction covering the Art Deco period of the 20s and 30s, the Socialist era of post-war Europe and the modern designs of the post-communist Poland.
-Sometimes seen as the serious brother of the three Gdynia has some beautiful beaches and walks as well as some good little restaurants, cafes and bars.
+While it lacks the history of its better known neighbour, Gdynia is a wonderful example of a 20th century city with its construction covering the Art Deco period of the 20s and 30s, the Socialist era of post-war Europe and the modern designs of post-communist Poland.
+Sometimes seen as the serious brother of the three, Gdynia boasts some beautiful beaches, as well as some surprisingly good restaurants, cafes and bars.
 Enjoy exploring the port, check out the WWII battleship 'Błyskawica' and don't miss the Emigration Museum.